 A. POLICY

 1. The Galion City Health Department supports the continued education of their employees and may grant time off with pay to attend seminars or courses that are work related.
-The Board reserves the right to determine the subject matter, number of courses and employees who attend courses at the same time.
-The board may require the employee to pay the cost of seminars and corses and will reimburse the employee after completion of Board approved training.
+The Employer reserves the right to determine the subject matter, number of courses and employees who attend courses at the same time.
+The Employer may require the employee to pay the cost of seminars and courses and will reimburse the employee after completion of Employer approved training.

-2. Application to attend a course or training seminar must be submitted on a request form to the board at a meeting before the course is held, if possible.
+2. Application to attend a course or training seminar must be submitted on a request form to the Employer before the course is held, if possible.
 Failure to submit on a timely basis may result in denial of the request.

-3. Reimbursement of expenses will be made after the course is attended and proof of attendance, receipts, cancelled checks, etc. are submitted to the Board for payment.
+3. Reimbursement of expenses will be made after the course is attended and proof of attendance, receipts, cancelled checks, etc. are submitted to the Employer for payment.

-4. The Board is committed to providing the cost of attendance at seminars that will enable employees to retain licenses or permits that are required to perform their jobs in the department.
+4. The Employer is committed to providing the cost of attendance at seminars that will enable employees to retain licenses or permits that are required to perform their jobs in the department.

 B. PROCEDURE